The government published the ‘Prevent’ strategy in 2011 as part of its overall counter-terrorism strategy, CONTEST.

-A variety of presentations and resources are available to download in the box below, taken from Natspec events in the last three years, including Prevent conferences in December 2016 and May 2018.
+A variety of presentations and resources are available to download in the box below.
+Natspec held two Prevent conferences in December 2016 and May 2018, from which some of these resources are drawn.
 These include keynote presentations from national experts and example practitioner resources from colleges who have developed them to engage particularly vulnerable groups of students, including those with learning difficulties and/or complex needs.

 Download practitioner resources and presentations from recent events:

 - SEND curriculum resources (this link takes you to the ETF website; please click on the SEND link to access the resources)